 The origin of the bicameral mind

 Jaynes speculates about the origin of the divided nature of the bicameral mind.
-Imagine, he proposes, a stage in the evolution of mankind at which there was a primitive language, but nothing remotely like consciousness, like self-management.
+Imagine, he proposes, a stage in the evolution of mankind where there was a primitive language, but nothing remotely like consciousness, like self-management.
 We imagine a social context of a small group of hominid hunter/gatherers.
-Language was for them of course a great tool for exchanging information and enforcing power.
-It was at first always audible, always something external.
-Only when complex solitary behavior was needed, became there an evolutionary advantage of some form of internal language.
-It is plausible that the first inner speech copied the form of the most elementary external communicative act: a spoken command of one person to another.
+Language was to these creatures a great tool for exchanging information and enforcing power.
+Initially, language was exclusively audible, always something external.
+Only when complex solitary behavior was required, was there an evolutionary advantage for some form of internal speech.
+It is plausible that the first inner speech acts were copies of the most elementary external communicative act: a spoken command from one person to another.

-This mental structure was the cohesive force of the social hierarchy in early civilizations.
+This mental structure constituted the cohesive force of the social hierarchy in early civilizations.
 The voice was the authorative force which controlled human action.
-Remember we are in a phase in history in which there was no written law yet.
+Remember we are talking about a time without a written law.
 This explains why real-life authorative figures like kings were identified as gods.
 They were in a very real sense gods.
 Namely in the sense that they were, ultimately, the voice that had to be obeyed.
 The origin of the belief in after-life becomes understandable from this perspective.
 After the king died, his imagined voice did not vanish immediately (Jaynes re-interprets the puzzling Old-Egyptian word ka, which scholars have translated as soul or 'cosmic double', as meaning bicameral voice).

 The breakdown of the bicameral mind

 The bicameral mind grew organically from a straightforward social structure.
-And the knife cuts both ways: for its viableness, the bicameral mind depended on such a structure (schizophrenia can be viewed as a relapse that is utterly disfunctional in modern society).
-As societies grew larger and increasingly complex, all kinds of intermediates/priests, ‘intermediate gods’ and idols were necessary to manage things (idols are according to Jaynes a means to invoke the speech of the god).
+And the knife cuts both ways: the bicameral mind depended on such a structure in which it could thrive (schizophrenia can be viewed as a relapse that is utterly disfunctional in modern society).
+As societies grew larger and increasingly more complex, all kinds of intermediates/priests, ‘intermediate gods’ and idols were necessary to manage affairs (idols, according to Jaynes, are a way to invoke the speech of the god).

-It is conceivable that a society which is organized in such a bicameral-bureaucratic way, becomes vulnerable at a certain stage of complexity.
-Indeed there are many historical examples of dynasties that collapsed, apparently without external cause such as a disaster.
-Another undermining factor for the bicameral mind was the invention of writing.
-As a result, the voices would no longer remain the highest authority.
+It is conceivable that a society that is organized in such a bicameral-bureaucratic way becomes vulnerable at a certain level of complexity.
+Indeed, there are many historical examples of dynasties that collapsed, apparently without external cause such as disasters.
+Another factor that would undermine the bicameral mind was the invention of writing.
+As a result, the voices could no longer remain the highest authority.
 They would be replaced by the Law, carved in stone or written on paper.

 The rigid bicameral mind might not be flexible enough to deal with complex social dynamics.
-Whatever the direct cause was – a big earthquake of flood? – from all sources it appears that in the second millennium B.C. it was a chaos of mass migration and war in the area we now call Middle-East.
-From the same era comes the first evidence that the bicameral mind was eroding.
+Whatever the direct cause was – a big earthquake of flood? – from all sources it appears that in the second millennium B.C. it was a chaos of mass migration and war in the area we now call the Middle-East.
+From that era stems the first evidence that the bicameral mind was eroding.

 The pictures display something that had never been seen before: a king who kneels before an empty throne.
-The texts from this era speak of gods who have left humankind:
+The texts from this era speak of gods having left humankind:

 My god has forsaken me and disappeared,

-A sigh that apparently can still be heard today.
-The difference, however, is that the longing for God of our times is a romantic longing.
-The people who lived three millennia ago felt left alone in the most literal, practical sense of the word.
-They had nothing to guide them practically nor morally.
+A lament that in a certain sense can still be heard today.
+The difference, however, is that the longing for God in our age is a romantic longing.
+The people who lived three millennia ago felt abandoned in the most literal, practical sense.
+They had nothing to guide them.

 The origin of consciousness

-By leaps and bounds, with intermediate phases we will probably never know of, and undoubtedly with relapses into old mentality, a new mind came into being.
+By leaps and bounds, with intermediate phases we will probably never know of, and undoubtedly with relapses into old mentality, a new mind came into existence.
 A few crucial ingredients were needed.
-An important and very basic one is the trick to spatialize concepts.
-Certain concepts are only thinkable if they are cast in a spatial metaphor.
-Time is the most important example.
-The brilliant idea to imagine time as a spatial thing, for example as a line, opens a world of possibilities.
+An important and very basic ingredient is the trick of spatializing concepts.
+Certain concepts are only imaginable if they are cast in spatial metaphor.
+The concept of time is a crucial example.
+The brilliant idea to imagine time as a spatial thing, for example a line, opens a world of possibilities.
 It makes history possible, both for a person and for a people.
 We daily rewrite our ‘autobiographies’.
 Keeping track of that is an essential element of consciousness.
 It makes a stable concept of ‘self’ possible.

 Another crucial component of consciousness is the insight that human behavior is not caused by a god, but by the person himself.
 The initial cause of action had to be internalized.
 Some chapters of the Origin are about the complex evolution of this invention.
 A brief account of this extremely interesting phase follows here.

 When the bicameral mind began breaking down, man had to start making decisions.
-The decision making process in the bicameral age had been a non-conscious one: some inaccessible mental process (after all, most intelligent behavior stems from processes that are inaccessible to us) which resulted in a inner voice instructing what to do next.
+In the bicameral age, the decision making process had been a non-conscious one: some inaccessible mental process (after all, most intelligent behavior stems from processes that are inaccessible to us) which resulted in an inner voice instructing what to do next.
 Man’s first attempts at making his own decisions are called divination.
 Examples are the studying of omens, watching the stars, throwing and studying sticks and bones (sortilege), ‘reading’ animals’ intestines, etcetera.
-These are all methods which project the will of the gods, who were still thought to exist, into the external world.
+These are all methods that project the will of the gods, who were still thought to exist, into the external world.
 So decision making was in this phase a process that took place in the world, not in the mind.
 Jaynes:

 Iliad and Odyssey as transitional period

 The next big steps took place when these ‘exopsychic’ methods were internalized.
-The gods became thereby superfluous, at least as instigators of human action.
+And so the gods were not needed anymore, at least as instigators of human action.
 Man learned to picture himself as cause of his own action.
 And what would be better candidates for the instigators of action than sensations of the intestines?
 In the Iliad these are kradie, which is the heart, and phrenes, the lungs, and thumos, roughly the feeling of an adrenaline rush, or being in a state of fight-or-flight.
 It is thumos which can give strength, thumos which can be spoken to a and which can even speak itself to a man.
 Phrenes can be filled with anger.
 Noos is perception, derived from noein, to see.
 This objective meaning gets in the Iliad for the first time, however hesitatingly, the metaphorical, subjective meaning that is so important for consciousness (to ‘see something’ with your mind’s eye).
 ‘Speak, conceal not in noos, so that we both may know’.

 The next important step is that these concepts get even more metaphorical attributes.
 The phrenes or lungs can not only fill with anger, something can also be ‘put inside it’, a representation for example.
 Jaynes: